-Cicciolina – bodega, tapas and restaurant
+Cicciolina – bodega and tapas

 The former Inca capital Cusco that is located near the Urubamba Valley of the Andes mountain range is today a lively city with around 360,000 citizens who have adjusted to the 3,300 metres above sea level that the city is set on.
 In the centre of Cusco you will find Cicciolina, on the second floor of an old colonial house from the Spanish occupation.